 Beananging Kwuurt Institute (BKI) is an Indigenous charitable organisation based on the site of the former Sister Kate's Children's Home at Queens Park, Perth.
-BKI currently provides emergency and food relief to Indigenous people from the local community and operates an op-shop from its site.
-It also runs healing programs including art classes, children's activities and communal meals.

-It's a joint initiative of the Synod of the WA Uniting Church in Australia and the WA Regional Committee of the Uniting Aboriginal and

-Islander Christian Congress (UAICC), the UCA's Indigenous Ministry.
+It's a joint initiative of the Synod of the WA Uniting Church in Australia and the WA Regional Committee of the Uniting Aboriginal and Islander Christian Congress (UAICC), the UCA's Indigenous Ministry.
 It was constituted as an instrumentality of the Synod of WA and incorporated under s28 of the Uniting Church Act, 1976 (WA) on 23 September 2007.